Cuts the path at the selected anchor points.

 To convert selection to a path use Convert to Path command in the context menu, or go toor use the button on the toolbar or use shortcut keys + +

 Convert to Raw path does the same but it will not keep the editable corners and convert them to bezier curve points.

-Here is an example with a Rectangle primitive where we can edit corner radius with its control points, but it is always in rectangular shape.
+Here is an example with a Rectangle primitive where we can edit the corner radius with its control points, but it is always in a rectangular shape.
 When it is converted to a path the corner points become freely editable, but the corner rounding is kept.
 When the rectangle is converted to RAW path all the points become regular bezier anchors.

 Convert to Outline

 Convert to Outline command creates a new object representing only the outline of the original shape with defined “stroke” thickness.
 The outline is drawn around the center of the object’s contour.
-The new object inherits the same appearance properties as original shape.
+The new object inherits the same appearance properties as the original shape.
 It is similar to the Vectorize border but works on paths without borders as well.

 To Convert path to Outline go toand in the dialog box type a number of the desired thickness of the outline.